Bella Goth: Appearances

 Bella Goth originally appeared in the first The Sims game as one of the "pre-made" Sims that come pre-installed with the game.
 She is married to a man named Mortimer Goth, with whom she has one daughter named Cassandra.
 She is depicted as a housewife and resides on a lot with a haunted graveyard, seemingly populated by relatives of hers and Mortimer's.

 The Goth family also appears in The Sims 2, now residing in Pleasantview.
-A new family member has been added, her and Mortimer's younger son Alexander Goth, while Cassandra has reached adulthood and Mortimer has reached retirement age.
+A new family member has been added, Bella and Mortimer's younger son Alexander Goth, while Cassandra has reached adulthood and Mortimer has reached retirement age.
 However, before the events of the game, Bella disappeared, having seemingly been abducted by aliens.
 As such, she does not physically appear in the game without the use of cheats and external modifications.

 Bella Goth appears a second time in The Sims 2 as a NPC in a paranormal-themed world called Strangetown.
 This version of Bella is close, but not identical to the one in Pleasantview and has no memories or relationship with her family.
 As Strangetown prominently features a crashed UFO and contains residents of alien origin, it is implied that Bella Goth ended up in Strangetown as a result of the alien abduction.
 In the PlayStation Portable release, she once again appears as an NPC in Strangetown.

 The Sims 3, which takes place before The Sims and The Sims 2, depicts Bella as a child living with her brother and parents under her maiden name of Bella Bachelor in a town called Sunset Valley.
 Also appearing is her future husband Mortimer, who is revealed to have been her childhood friend.

 However, in a downloadable science-fiction-themed world called Lunar Lakes, a gravestone can be found with Bella Goth's name on it, with this sim having seemingly died of old age.
 Her "bleach blonde ghost" form also often appears.

 The Sims 4 depicts an alternate version Bella who is a young adult living with her husband Mortimer and her children Cassandra and Alexander.
 As opposed to being a housewife, this incarnation works in law enforcement.